ayomide-adekunle/ayomide-adekunle.github.io/privacy.md

 Maintain community features

-Analyze performance via tools like Firebase

-4. Data Sharing
+## 4. Data Sharing
 We do not sell your data.
 We may share anonymized data with:

-Firebase (Google)

 Apple App Store (for subscriptions and purchases)

-5. Data Storage
+## 5. Data Storage
-Your data may be stored securely using third-party services such as Firebase or Google Drive.
+Your data may be stored securely using third-party services such as Firebase.

-6. Your Rights
+## 6. Your Rights
 You may request to:

 View, edit, or delete your data